 - 1. Breaches of patient trust and confidentiality, such as violation of the Health Insurance Portability and Accountability Act of 1997 (HIPAA) - 2.
 Cheating, plagiarism and/or unauthorized use of materials in academic or pre-clinical exercises or examinations - 3.
 Unauthorized use of lecture and laboratory materials, lecture capture recordings or any materials deemed the intellectual property or copyrighted material of a faculty member or fellow student. - 4.
-Misrepresentations, distortions or omissions in data or reports in research

-- 5. Abuse, misrepresentations and other improper conduct in relation to patients or colleagues in clinical training and/or treatment settings - 6.
-Repeated failure to meet assigned obligations in professional and clinical training programs - 7.
-Other misconduct, misrepresentations or failures involving personal conduct which give rise to doubts about the integrity of the student in meeting the overall obligations of a professional optometric career - 8.
+Misrepresentations, distortions or omissions in data or reports in research - 5.
+Abuse, misrepresentations and other improper conduct in relation to patients or colleagues in clinical training and/or treatment settings. - 6.
+Repeated failure to meet assigned obligations in professional and clinical training programs. - 7.
+Other misconduct, misrepresentations or failures involving personal conduct which give rise to doubts about the integrity of the student in meeting the overall obligations of a professional optometric career. - 8.
 Violation of the Anti-Harassment Policy and or Campus Conduct Policy will be handled by the Behavior Intervention Team but may be referred to the PCEC.

 Depending upon the nature, severity and setting of the unprofessional conduct, immediate action and notification should be made to the student (when appropriate), or if not possible or practical, brought to the proctor, course instructor, clinical faculty, Service Chief, Educational Coordinator, or Department Head.
-The report of unprofessional conduct should be made by the individual with direct knowledge of the incident.
-The report can be submitted to either the Assistant Dean for Student Success or to the Chairperson of the PCEC.
+The report of unprofessional conduct should be made by using the ICO Professionalism Reporting form.

-The PCEC will investigate written reports, determine whether findings necessitate a full meeting, conduct the meeting with student and recommend an official response.
+The PCEC will investigate written reports, determine whether findings necessitate a full meeting, conduct the meeting with students and recommend an official response.
 Official responses will vary based upon the findings and include probationary sanctions or disciplinary actions.
 Examples of PCEC response to unprofessional conduct complaints can include restorative assignments, suspension or in most egregious instances, dismissal from the program.